Embed Code

 Tincture (Wikipedia)

 A tincture is typically an extract of plant or animal material dissolved in ethanol (ethyl alcohol).
 Solvent concentrations of 25–60% are common, but may run as high as 90%.
-In chemistry, a tincture is a solution that has ethanol as its solvent.
+In chemistry, a tincture is a solution that has ethanol as the sole solvent.
 In herbal medicine, alcoholic tinctures are made with various ethanol concentrations, which should be at least 20% alcohol for preservation purposes.

 A tincture prepared from white willow bark and ethanol, containing salicin (from which salicylic acid-based products like aspirin are derived)